spellshape/cli/docs/docs/02-guide/06-ibc.md

 blog app, you created `title`, `content`, `postID`, and `chain` fields.

 The `--module` flag defines which module the new transaction type is added to.
-This optional flag lets you manage multiple modules within your Ignite CLI app.
+This optional flag lets you manage multiple modules within your Spellshape CLI app.
 When the flag is not present, the type is scaffolded in the module that matches the name of the repo.